Police records complicate Herschel Walker’s recovery story

 By Mungadze’s account it wasn’t easy.
 In a 2011 Playboy Magazine profile of Walker, Mungadze said he had to call police to his office during one therapy session with Walker and his wife.

-“He threatened to kill her, myself and himself.
-I called 911, and the police came,” Mungadze wrote.
+”He threatened to kill her, myself and himself.
+I called 911, and the police came,” Mungadze said.
 According to the article, the incident ended with Walker hitting a door and breaking his fist.

 A review of court records and police reports documents a far more turbulent path than portrayed in Walker’s book, which was framed as a turnaround story.

-Note: This story was first published on Feb.
-10, 2022.
-It was updated on Feb.
-11, 2022, to make clear that U.S. Senate candidate Herschel Walker’s therapist, Jerry Mungadze, holds a doctorate of philosophy in counselor education.